ColtonMatth/EDA_Crime_Data_Analysis/README.md

 enought to give us questions to answer, and provided solution to those problems.

 ## Running the project
-You can download the *homocide.ipynb* file, and run it on either Jupyter Notebook, Visual Studio Code (require Jupyter Notebook extension), and Google Colab.
+You can download the *crime.ipynb* file, and run it on either Jupyter Notebook, Visual Studio Code (require Jupyter Notebook extension), and Google Colab.

 ![Alt text for image](img/crime_data_visual.png)